 Set in Liverpool’s Calderstones Park, the Calderstones Mansion is a three-floor Grade II listed Georgian building, constructed in 1824, with a separate stable yard and coach house.
 In 1875, the house and estate were purchased by the McIver family, owners of the Cunard Line.

-For this high-profile project, which began in 2017, Complete Roofing Systems was hired by the main contractor John Turner Construction Group to completely strip and re-slate the mansion house, waterproof the existing gutters and install new downpipes.
+For this high-profile project, Complete Roofing Systems was hired by the main contractor, John Turner Construction Group, to completely strip and re-slate the mansion house, waterproof the existing gutters and install new downpipes.
 Other works included the installation of a green roof and a felt system to other buildings.